What is Dredging – History, Importance And Effects

 Auger suction dredge operates on the same principles as a cutter-suction dredge, except that the mechanical cutting tool is a rotating Archimedean screw placed at right angles to the suction pipe.

-Trailing Suction Hopper Dredger: This is a self-propelled ship carrying the dredger equipment having a hold or hopper arrangement to fill it with excavated material while following a pre-set dredging operation.
+Trailing Suction Hopper Dredger: This is a self-propelled ship carrying the dredger equipment, which has a hold or hopper arrangement to fill it with excavated material while following a pre-set dredging operation.
 This type of dredger can open the bottom of the hold to unload the dredged material into the designated site.
-This dredger is mainly used in open water such as canals, rivers, estuaries, etc.
+This dredger is mainly used in open water, such as canals, rivers, estuaries, etc.

 Reclamation Dredger: This assists equipment in the dredging operation, not the dredger itself.
 It is used to empty the hopper barge sediments using a suction pipe, which can be lowered into the hopper barge hold.
 Additional water can be sprayed to make the sediment slurry for easier suction and transfer to the dedicated site or shore depot.